Skip to content

 Completeness and accuracy testing

-FCA have stated;
+FCA has stated;

 • firms have a “requirement to conduct regular reconciliation of front office trading records against data samples provided by competent authorities.”